In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 It’s not the books that are coming in now that are so much the issue in my opinion – as the fact that so many books are now established in the high volume niches, with hundreds or thousands of reviews.

-This is where no-content sort of wins out at times – because if you have a good cover, it doesn’t matter how many good reviews the next book has.
+This is where no-content can still do well sometimes – because if you have a good cover, it doesn’t matter how many good reviews the next book has.

-But when it’s low content, they go more of the reviews and feedback.
+But when it’s low content, (Journals/Planners/Diaries/Log Books/Guest Books Etc…) They go more of the reviews and feedback.

 So, if you’re in a highly competitive space, you will really need a great looking book to get those initial sales.

-(Or rely on Ads to give you a boost… )
+(Or rely on KDP Ads to give you a boost… )

 Once you start getting some reviews coming in, at least you have more of a chance.